Mesa Municipal Court / Mesa City Court Information

 People who are charged with crimes in Mesa, Arizona typically will have their case sent to the Mesa Municipal Court.
 If you are facing charges and have been ordered to appear, it is important for you to understand the process so that you know what to expect.
 Getting help from an experienced Mesa Defense Lawyer at DM Cantor might help you to secure a successful resolution to your case.

-Below is what you need to know about Mesa City Court, its process, and the different types of cases it handles.
+Below is what you need to know about Mesa Municipal Court, its process, and the different types of information on of cases it handles.

-Watch this video from David Michael Cantor talking about the Mesa City Court/ Municipal Court:
+Watch this video from David Michael Cantor talking about the Mesa City Court/ Mesa Municipal Court:

-TYPES OF CASES HANDLED BY MESA CITY COURT
+TYPES OF CASES HANDLED BY MESA MUNICIPAL COURT

 The Mesa City Court has limited jurisdiction to hear misdemeanor cases that have occurred within the city limits.
 It shares jurisdiction to hear misdemeanors with the Justice Court.
 Some common misdemeanors that are heard in Mesa City Court include the following:

 - Reckless driving when no one was seriously injured

 - Hit and run accidents when no one is seriously injured